-The main challenge is if you try for a number that is too low you end up shooting yourself in the foot.
+The main challenge is if you try for a number too low, you end up shooting yourself in the foot accepting less than what you need.
 Let’s be honest, part of the reason you are looking for a new job is more money.
-There are also other factors to consider, such as maybe you were being underpaid at your current company and you’re looking for something significantly higher.
+There are also other factors to consider, such as maybe you are underpaid at your current company and are looking for something significantly higher.

 The other challenge is if you try for a number that’s way too high, you completely price yourself out of the market and the position.
 You might even scare the hiring manager off and they politely tell you that you are out of their budget, and you never hear from them again.